-In this blog, we look at the definition of internal communication in the light of the ground-breaking events of the pandemic.
+In this blog, we ask what is internal communication in business?
 We explore its various forms and drill down into the common key purposes behind them.
-In the post-pandemic world, it becomes clear that the internal communication definition still has many interpretations.
+In the current business world, it becomes clear that the internal communication definition still has many interpretations.
 However, behind them all is a distinct and straightforward purpose that can easily be applied to your organisation.
 We also explore the seven essential elements that should be addressed in every internal communication strategy.

 Is it ‘Internal communication’ or ‘internal communications’?

 Let’s start right at the beginning and get our terminology straight.
 Should it be internal communication (singular) or internal communications (plural)?
 Is there a difference between the two, and if so, what is that difference?
 In this case, there is a simple and clear-cut answer.